Dexter loves to read, study, and share the word of God with love.

 Good friends are those who influence us positively: they lead by example: they are conscious of the fact we allowed them into our space: and they try their very best to influence, sharpen, and encourage us in the way of righteousness.

-Faithful friends put up with our shortcomings and support us.
+- Faithful friends bear with you at all times.
+They will put up with your shortcomings and support you.

 Most friendships have their fair share of troubles, but that's not a valid excuse to say goodbye.